Introduction: How to Read Novels to Get Ideas

 How to read novels to get ideas? you ask!
-Mortimer Adler in his excellent book, How to Read a Book, says there are three reasons for reading: For entertainment, information, and to further knowledge.
-However, I have found that for me it is very difficult to separate the three into silos.
+Mortimer Adler in his excellent book, How to Read a Book, says there are three reasons for reading: For entertainment, information, and for the sake of understanding.
+However, I have found that for me, it is very difficult to separate the three into silos.
 Whenever I read for pleasure, I am always looking for lessons and that “one” great idea.
 Let me tell you how to read novels to get ideas, I do it all the time.

-You can get ideas from novels if you hold it in the back of your mind that you are also looking for information, or to even further your knowledge.
-I read constantly, and I read from different genres, and I really love a good book.
+You can get ideas from novels, if you hold it in the back of your mind that you are also looking for information, or to even for the sake of understanding.
+I read constantly, and I read from different genres.
+And I really love a good book.

 - Ways to become irreplaceable in your job.